eroc123/obsidian-notes/Computer Science/6 - Security, Privacy and Data Integrity/Pharming.md

-- Fake website which appears to
+- When malicious code is installed on a users computer to redirect a user to a fake website that appears to be legitimate